 Cleaning and care

-As it is true for any false teeth, foods can get trapped between and underneath the flipper teeth, so regular cleaning is necessary.
+As is true for any false teeth, foods can get trapped between and underneath the flipper teeth, so regular cleaning is necessary.
 Even natural teeth need care, but for prosthetic fixtures, your attention is needed.
 You shouldn’t forget to clean it regularly to have a healthier mouth.
 Ensure that no food residue remains around the flipper tooth.

-Some cheaper flipper tooth may use materials that are not durable.
+Some cheaper flipper teeth may be made of materials that are not durable.
 Low-quality materials can result in more breakage and cracks.
-Therefore, you should have it repaired or have a new one made.
+Therefore, you should have it repaired or get a new one made.

 By wearing your flipper denture for the first time, you may not feel comfortable.
 Feeling of a foreign object on your teeth may create irritations and cause uncomfortable situations.
 You should get used to it or be patient for a while.